ZhijieZheng-UM/ZhijieZheng-UM.github.io/README.md

 Your resume is hosted on GitHub Pages now.
 You can visit it on (your user name).github.io.

-Be patient, it takes few minutes to update your changes on your GitHub Pages.
+Be patient, it takes a few minutes to update your changes on your GitHub Pages.
 Since Jekyll is a static site generator and GitHub uses Jekyll to format the information in your GitHub Pages, you cannot see your changes in real-time.

 * **Etter's principle:** In this step, you follow [Etter's protocol](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) which is you provide a static site generator (Jekyll) with content (Markdown) and a theme, and then it processes all the content into a static website.
-The reason why we use static website to host our documentation is this speed, simplicity, portability, and security.
+The reason why we use the static website to host our documentation is this speed, simplicity, portability, and security.

 ### 4. Customize the default Jekyll theme
 * **Etter's principle:** Customization in your theme is the chance to differentiate your content from the thousands of disorganized sites.
 It is important to Customize your theme.

 In this step, I will only show you how to change the title on your GitHub Pages.
-For more instructions you can find it under "[More Resources](#More-Resources)".
+For more instructions, you can find it under "[More Resources](#More-Resources)".
 >1.
 Enter the repository that is hosting your resume.
 >
 >2.
 Click `_config.yml` file.
 It is the format file of your theme.
 >
 >3.
-Click the `pen` icon to edit your file
+Click the `pen` icon to edit your file.
 >
 >4.
 Add a new line and type `title: Resume`.
-You can change "Resume" with any words you like
+You can change "Resume" with any words you like.
 >
 >5.
 Click `Commit changes` button to save your changes.